ABOUT THE ARTIST

 My primary workhorse is the Nikon D810.
 I use this for the majority of my work due to the incredible resolution and latitude for editing that raw files from this camera can provide.
 More recently, I've also been shooting with the Fuji X100f as my secondary camera for handheld use when travelling.
 The compact nature of the Fuji, along with the Ricoh GR which I adore for street photography, allow me to capture impromptu scenes in the moment, saving the bulkier DSLR setup for the times when I'm typically tripod based and have a pre-planned setup in mind.

 The list below includes affiliate links to Amazon.
 Clicking these links provides a small kickback to me and helps support the upkeep of this site.

 As a full-time traveller, I have to carry every piece of equipment with me wherever I go.
-So keeping the weight limits to a minimum on lenses is one of my top priorities.
+So keeping weight limits to a minimum on lenses is one of my top priorities.
 For this reason, I rely on the Nikon 24-70 f/2.8 & Nikon 70-200 f/4 zooms as my primary optics to cover the general wide to tele focal ranges.
 For ultra-wide scenes and architecture, my goto lens is the Samyang 14mm f/2.8 prime.
-As an affordable low-cost lens, I find it easily rivals the optical quality of many other expensive wide angle primes.
+As an affordable low-cost and lightweight lens, I find it easily rivals the optical quality of many other expensive wide angle primes.